 With the wealth of resources the internet provides, getting in a job in 2D or 3D animation has become much easier (provided you have an excellent understanding of the principles and awesome work in your demo reel to show for it!).
 There are many free tutorials available to help you get started.

 It goes without saying that you can accelerate your career by taking a formal animation course through CG Spectrum.
 These courses are taught by industry experts with years of experience working on blockbuster films and Triple-A games.
-With their mentorship, you learn the necessary skills for success and get amazing insights into life in the industry.
+With their mentorship, you learn animation skills for success and get amazing insights into life in the industry.

-Besides a high quality education, here are two more tips to help you become an Animator:
+Besides a high-quality education, here are two more tips to help you become an Animator:

 If going it alone does not suit you, (for example, you may be a great artist but not so good at storytelling), partner with someone whose skills complement your own.
 If you're looking to break into 3D animation, you could team up with someone who is making their way into 3D modeling.
 The resulting product will serve as a portfolio piece for both of you!

-Tip 2: Real World Experience
+Tip 2: Internship

 Another route to consider is an internship.
-Some internships are paid, however most are unpaid and not always a viable option when you have bills to pay.
-The advantages of an internship are the chance to get real world experience and get your foot in the door.
+Some internships are paid, however, most are unpaid and not always a viable option when you have bills to pay.
+The advantages of an internship are the chance to get real-world experience and get your foot in the door.
 If you make a good impression, you can increase your chances of getting hired when a job becomes available.
 The experience gained from working in a real studio will be invaluable, even if your ultimate goal is to freelance.